MeherAfreen71/first-repo/README.md

 # first-repo
-This is my 1st Git &amp; Github class
+This is my 1st Git &amp; Github class.